-To sell your items successfully, you’ve got to have excellent photography skills these days.
-Thankfully, you don’t need a big budget or a ton of equipment to do well with craft photography – use these tips to get awesome shots of your wreaths every single time.
+To sell your items successfully online, you’ve got to have excellent photography skills.
+Thankfully, you don’t need a big budget or a ton of equipment to do well with craft photography – use these tips to learn how to take photos of items for sale so you get awesome shots of your crafts every single time.

 Hey, y’all!
 Today I’m thinking about craft photography (or product photography).
-When I talk about craft photography, I’m talking about how to take pictures of your wreaths and other crafts in a way that showcases them in a visually appealing way so you can sell.
+When I talk about craft photography, I’m talking about how to take pictures of your wreaths and other crafts in a way that showcases them so that customers can’t wait to push that purchase button.

 The way you present your products in your pictures online (like in your Etsy Shop) has a significant impact on your sales.
 Unprofessional-looking product pictures send consumers running in the opposite direction.
 That’s not what you want when you’re trying to sell items online!

 The good news is that you don’t need to spend thousands of dollars on equipment or hiring a professional to create beautiful product photography that will infuse trust in your online store and help generate sales.

 Today, I’m showing you 8 simple tips for improving your wreath pictures and other craft photography to enhance your store’s look and conversion rates.

 Product photography uses certain techniques to display products in an attractive way in order to appeal to potential buyers.

 Interesting Fact: Photos play a crucial role in a consumer’s decision-making process, ultimately impacting your conversion rates.

 Yep, good photos are THAT important!
 And if you think about it, they are often your customers’ first impression of your work and your business – I’d say that’s pretty important, right?

 You should focus on using two main types of images for your product pages and your marketing channels.